cherrycjkao/prompts/marketing_content/MKTREADME.md

 ---

 ## 2. **Visual Prompt Generator (For Image Accompaniment)**
-> Generate a platform-appropriate image prompt to visually match the generated post.
+> Generate a platform-appropriate image prompt to visually match the generated post from 1.
+Social Post Generator

 ### 👤 **Prompt Input (User Input):**
 You are a visual content designer.
 Based on the social post text and campaign context below, generate an image prompt suitable for tools like DALL·E, Midjourney, or Canva AI.